willkg/crashstats-tools/README.rst

      $ supersearch --product=Firefox --num=100 --date='>=2019-07-31'

      Second, you can pass in a url from a Super Search on Crash Stats.
-This command will then pull out the parameters.
+This command will then pull out the filter parameters.
 You can override those parameters with command line arguments.

      $ supersearch --supersearch-url='longurlhere' --num=100

-     Make sure to use single quotes when specifying values so that your shell doesn't expand variables.
+     Make sure to use single quotes when specifying values so that your shell doesn't expand variables or parse escape sequences.

-     Returned fields are tab-delimited.
-You can specify them using the Super Search field "_columns".
+     You can specify returned fields using the Super Search field "_columns".

      For example:

      $ supersearch --_columns=uuid --_columns=product --_columns=build_id
      --_columns=version

-     Results are tab-delimited.
-Tabs and newlines in output is escaped.
+     Results are tab-delimited by default.
+You can specify other output formats using "--format".
+Tabs and newlines in output are escaped.

-     This doesn't support any of the aggregations at this time.

      For list of available fields and Super Search API documentation, see: